Bangladesh security forces fire bullets and sound grenades as protests over government jobs escalate

 Police and security officials in Bangladesh fired bullets and tear gas at protesters and banned all gatherings in the capital on Friday, as internet and mobile services were cut off after days of deadly clashes over the allocation of government jobs.

-The protests, which began weeks ago but escalated sharply on Monday, represent the biggest challenge to Bangladeshi Prime Minister Sheikh Hasina since she was won a fourth consecutive term in a January election that was boycotted by the main opposition parties.
+The protests, which began weeks ago but escalated sharply on Monday, represent the biggest challenge to Bangladeshi Prime Minister Sheikh Hasina since she won a fourth consecutive term in office after elections in January.
+Main opposition groups boycotted those polls.

+Somoy TR, a local television channel, reported that four more people died in the latest clashes.

-The latest clashes follow the bloodiest day of the protests to date, with local media reporting 22 people killed as protesting students attempted to impose a “complete shutdown” on the country.
+This comes a day after the bloodiest day of demonstrations to date when 22 people were killed, according to local media, as protesting students attempted to impose a “complete shutdown” on the country.

-At least two people were killed on Friday, according to Somoy TV, taking the total number of reported deaths this week to 30.
-Authorities could not be reached to immediately confirm figures for the deaths.
+Authorities could not be reached immediately to confirm figures for the deaths.

 The chaos has highlighted cracks in Bangladesh’s governance and economy and the frustration of young graduates who face a lack of good jobs.